 - A personal long-term goal for Adrian is having her husband physically healthy and safe.
 Material things don’t matter to her.
 She just wants them to be together as a family.
 And she’d like Rocky to stop fighting monster-sized Russians.

 If the goals are important to the Balboas, they are important to me.
 Together, we then prioritize which goals to focus on first.

 Analyze the client’s current course of action and potential alternative courses of action.

 This is done by my team and myself.
 It may involve hours of analysis or it may be a simple plan with a few minor tweaks to what they’re currently doing.
 But that’s not what I eventually decide for the Balboas.

 First, I give them some homework.
 “Get me all your financial statements.”
 There is no secure cloud for uploading so they drop those off at my office.

 Homework assignment #2: I ask Rocky and Adrian to complete a risk questionnaire.
-They take a paper Scantron quiz with a #2 pencil instead of using an ahead-of-its-time software called Riskalyze.
-In 2019, Riskalyze is a program that I invest in for my clients.
+They take a paper Scantron quiz with a #2 pencil instead of using an ahead-of-its-time software called Nitrogen (formerly Riskalyze.
+In 2023, Nitrogen is a program that I invest in for my clients.
 It’s a series of questions to determine their risk tolerance.
 But back in 1985, the Scantron machine delivers their scores.
 Rocky comes out as a 98 out of 100.
 He’s an aggressive investor.
 Adrian’s score is a 35.
 She’s very conservative and only takes measured and carefully thought-out risks.

 Now I start digging into their current investments and actions.
 I find some that some investments, not only seem out of line given their risk tolerances, but the credit worthiness of the company is highly dubious.
 I make a quick phone call to ask how they decided on these investments.
 Rocky tells me they have turned certain investment decisions over to Paulie, Adrian’s brother.
 They trust him and besides, he needed something to do.
 Alright.
 I mull that one over.